dukersss13/earnest_llm/README.md

-# Earnest: Stocks Earnings Report AI Assistant
+# Earnest: Stocks Earnings Report Q&A Chatbot

 ### Overview
 As an avid investor in the stock market, I prefer to dabble in active investing and select my own stocks.
 I know... this is not the recommended way as to just dumping your money into the S&P500 since it's been proven that the market will always outperform individual investing.
 With that said, I can't help myself to attempt to select my own companies to invest in and when I do, it's extremely important to keep up with these companies during their earnings seasons.